Connect to SQL database source data

 validations_store_name: validations_store

-To configure GX to use the new validations_GCS_store
+To configure GX to use the new validations_GCS_store Validations Store, set the validations_store_name value in the great_expectations.yml file.

 stores: